lauramira/nbaTeams/README.md

 ### Prerequisites

-First of all you have to install some components as is indicated in this link https://facebook.github.io/react-native/docs/getting-started.html
+First of all, you have to install some components as it is indicated in this link https://facebook.github.io/react-native/docs/getting-started.html

-Once all required component are installed you have to navigate with the terminal to the root of the project.
+Once all required components are installed you have to navigate with the terminal to the root of the project.

 ### Installing